Open-Data-Product-Initiative/Standard-components/source/index.html.md

 A library of standardized core components and extentions to be used for example in Data Contracts and Data Product Sopecications.
 Solution vendors are invited to add extensions.

-# Core Components
+# Introduction

-These are shared core components between data economy standards.
+**Core components** are shared between data economy standards.
 By default the core components are very limited and compact to keep the overall standards easy to adopt.

-The usecases can be extended by expanding the core components with standardized versioned extensions.
+The usecases can be extended by expanding the core components with localized and standardized versioned **extensions**.
 Extension pattern is universal and same in all core components.
 The core components can be extended with two distinctive patterns.
 Internal (locally used) woould use "x-localized" element and inside it is your local extension content.

 > Example of local extension usage: